fgiorgetti/vanform/example/README.md

 # Configure your site definition

 Each participating Site/Namespace must provide a ConfigMap named `skupper-van-form`.
-Below, you can find the two ConfigMaps needed to run this example:
+Below, you can find the two ConfigMaps needed to run this example.

+If you want to create them, you can use the helper script [vanform-configmap.sh](./scripts/vanform-configmap.sh).

 * Create the `skupper-van-form` ConfigMap on the west site